GetStream/stream-rails/README.md

 #### Activity fields

 ActiveRecord models are stored in your feeds as activities; Activities are objects that tell the story of a person performing an action on or with an object, in its simplest form, an activity consists of an actor, a verb, and an object.
-In order for this to happen your models need to implement this methods:
+In order for this to happen your models need to implement these methods:

 **#activity_object** the object of the activity (eg. an AR model instance) **#activity_actor** the actor performing the activity (defaults to `self.user`)